-Changes in field dose-response curves for DMI and QoI fungicides against Zymoseptoria tritici, related to laboratory sensitivity phenotyping and genotyping assays
+Changes in field dose-response curves for demethylation inhibitor (DMI) and quinone outside inhibitor (QoI) fungicides against Zymoseptoria tritici, related to laboratory sensitivity phenotyping and genotyping assays.

 MetadataShow full item record